 Brett Guisti earned a BS in physics and an MS in technology, both from Brigham Young University.
 He started out his college career studying computer engineering but found he was more interested in the big questions that physics asks (and frustrated with out of place commas in his code).
-Brett has been teaching for 17 years, including 12 years at the Davidson Academy.
-He has taught a variety of physics and technology related courses over the years including engineering, robotics, astronomy, philosophy of science, philosophy of space and time, quantum mechanics, AP physics, and several different permutations of introductory physics.
+Brett has been teaching for 19 years, including 14 years at the Davidson Academy.
+He has taught a variety of physics and technology related courses over the years including engineering, robotics, astronomy, philosophy of science, quantum mechanics, AP physics, and several different permutations of introductory physics.
 He loves the curiosity of the students in the Young Scholar program and looks forward to working with them this summer.

 Sara Kwasna is a native New Yorker and a National Board-certified educator with 22 years of teaching experience.
 She earned her BA in English from St. Joseph’s College and her master’s degree in literacy from Long Island University.
 She’s taught a plethora of English courses across middle and high school as well as many electives such as journalism, creative writing, and theater.
 Sara joined the faculty at The Davidson Academy in January of 2023.
 Currently, she teaches Rhetoric and Literature, Critical Reading and Writing, and Yoga.
 She’s looking forward to the energy and enthusiasm that the STARS students are sure to bring this summer.